sol-sk/GIT_Obsidian/W2024/W2024T1/COGS 401/COGS 401 D7 Reading Notes.md

 Rules are applied *serially*
 Constraints are applied in *parallel*

-Constraints take into account *variability of resolutions* that
+Constraints take into account (predict) *variability of resolutions* that are applied across languages and children Rules focus on process of different resolutions
+- Misses the point bc/ not looking at end goal